Discover global hiring strategies from leading recruitment platforms

 Sole Proprietorship

-• The most straightforward form of business structure in Afghanistan is a sole proprietorship.
+• The most straightforward form of business structure in Afghanistan is a sole ownership.

 • It is a business owned and operated by a single person, and the owner is personally liable for the company’s liabilities and debts.